rodonile/path-tracing/README.md

 - **[Turnilo](https://github.com/allegro/turnilo) visualization backend**
     Instruction on how to install and configure Turnilo are available in the ./turnilo folder.

-- Each one of the 8 VPP instances is assigned to a single CPU core.
-We suggest assigning each VPP instance to a single core for stability reasons.
-You most likely will need to adjust the cpu main-core indexing in the setup script (**pipeline/setup-network.sh**) under "Start VPP instances" to reflect the available cores on your VM.
-For example, in a VM with 8 cores, the indexes range from 0 to 7.
-To assign the virst VPP instance to the first core the parameter in the setup script will be:

-        cpu {main-core 0}

-- Going through the setup script you will find other parameters that you can change, such as for example link_delays and Path Tracing templates.

 - **[Pmacct](https://github.com/pmacct/pmacct) collector**
     Pmacct needs to be installed if IPFIX integration is desired, but is not required for basic functionality of the main Path Tracing pipeline.
 Refer to the "Design" section of [my thesis](https://leonardorodoni.ch/thesis.pdf) for more explanations.
 The nfacct daemon (Pmacct daemon listening for IPFIX packets) can be deployed as a docker container.
 A docker-compose.yml file, instructions on how to provision it as well as configuration files are available in the ./docker folder.